AdobeDocs/photoshop-api-docs/README.md

 ## General Workflow

-The typical workflow involves retrieving a PSD document manifest file via `/documentManifest` (a JSON representation of the documents layer tree), followed by one or more calls to `/documentOperations` to optionally edit the PSD and/or create new image renditions.
-Both endpoints are asynchronous so the response will contain the `/status` endpoint to poll for job status and results
+The typical workflow involves making one or more calls to `/documentOperations`, `/smartObject` to optionally edit an input PSD, and/or create new image renditions.
+Both endpoints are asynchronous so the response will contain the `/status` endpoint to poll for job status and results.

+Optionally, another call can be made to retrieve the manifest file (a JSON representation of the documents layer tree) for this PSD document via the `/documentManifest` API.

 ### Input and Output file storage